Derek Chauvin’s attorney asks for continuance and change of venue in George Floyd case

 Eric Nelson, Chauvin’s defense attorney, questioned the “suspicious timing” of the settlement and argued it was “highly prejudicial” against his client.
-He called on Hennepin County District Court Judge Peter A. Cahill to “at least” call back the seven jurors already seated in the case to question them to see if they had read the news of the settlement and if they could continue to be impartial in the case.
+He called on Hennepin County District Court Judge Peter A. Cahill to “at least” call back the jurors already seated in the case to question them to see if they had read the news of the settlement and if they could continue to be impartial in the case.

 “The fact that this came in the exact middle of jury selection.
 It’s perplexing to me,” Nelson said.
 “Whose idea was it to release this information?